Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: Related work

-\paragraph{Self-supervision} Although, as in other tasks, supervised methods achieve the highest accuracy in monocular depth estimation (MDE) \cite{AdaBins, TrapAttention, GLPDepth, NeWCRF}, they obviously require ground-truth data usually obtained with a LiDAR sensor.
-Self-supervised MDE methods remove the need for such an expensive hardware for training the method.
-Garg \etal \cite{FirstUnsupervised} proposed the first approach to self-supervised MDE by predicting per-pixel disparities between a stereo pair.
-Godard \etal \cite{Monodepth} extend this idea by introducing left-right consistency and greatly improve the accuracy.
+Although, as in other tasks, supervised methods achieve the highest accuracy in monocular depth estimation (MDE)~\cite{AdaBins, TrapAttention, GLPDepth, NeWCRF, iDisc}, they obviously require ground-truth data usually obtained with a LiDAR sensor.
+Self-supervised MDE methods remove the need for such hardware costs for training.
+Garg \etal~\cite{FirstUnsupervised} proposed the first approach to self-supervised MDE by predicting per-pixel disparities between a stereo pair.
+Godard \etal~\cite{Monodepth} extend this idea by introducing left-right consistency and greatly improve the accuracy.
 These methods require calibrated stereo data for training which limits their applicability.
-Zhou \etal \cite{SfMLearner} introduced a pioneering method that enables training solely from monocular videos by incorporating a network that estimates the related camera pose between successive frames.
-Based on this idea, many MDE methods trainable with monocular videos have been proposed \cite{Monodepth2, HR-Depth, DIFFNet, Lite-Mono, FreqAware, RA-Depth}.
+Zhou \etal~\cite{SfMLearner} introduced a pioneering method for training solely from monocular videos by incorporating a network that estimates the relative camera poses between successive frames.
+Based on this idea, many MDE methods that can be trained solely with monocular videos have been proposed~\cite{Monodepth2, HR-Depth, DIFFNet, Lite-Mono, FreqAware, RA-Depth}.

-Despite the popularity and improvements of self-supervised MDE, directly deploying those models in autonomous driving or ADAS systems is unrealistic since they can only produce relative depth, up to an unknown scale.
-Our StableCamH overcomes this issue without the need for any external supervision.
+Despite the popularity and improvements of self-supervised MDE, directly deploying those models in autonomous driving or ADAS systems is unrealistic as they only produce relative depth up to an unknown scale.
+Our FUMET overcomes this issue without the need for any external supervision.